Isminii/diploma-thesis/README.md

     And a corresponding **segmentation mask** indicating tumor regions.

     You need to have a [Kaggle account](https://www.kaggle.com) and accept the dataset's terms of use to download it.

+## Models

+This project includes the implementation and evaluation of three deep learning models for brain tumor segmentation:

+1. **3D U-Net**
+   A volumetric version of the classic U-Net architecture, adapted to process full 3D MRI volumes.
+It captures spatial features across all three dimensions, making it well-suited for medical image segmentation tasks.

+2. **3D TransUNet**
+   A hybrid architecture that combines a 3D U-Net with a Vision Transformer (ViT).
+It leverages the strengths of CNNs for local feature extraction and Transformers    for capturing long-range dependencies within 3D volumes.

+3. **2D Slice-by-Slice TransUNet**
+   A 2D variant of the TransUNet model that processes each MRI volume slice-by-slice instead of as a full 3D volume.
+It applies a 2D U-Net + ViT hybrid architecture to individual slices and then reconstructs the predicted 3D segmentation mask by stacking the outputs from each slice.